-The term 'Debt to Equity' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Debt to Equity' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Debt to Equity refers to a ratio that is extremely important and often scrutinized in the world of business.
 It is the amount of longer term debt on the balance sheet of a corporation as related to and divided by the company equity.
 Long term debt for a company means money that it will not be expected to pay back in the coming 12 months.
 Both are critical factors in effective balance sheet analysis.

 This ratio tells an analyst or investor a great deal about a company and the amount of debt it is carrying compared to its true net worth.
 This is accomplished by gathering together all of the company liabilities and then dividing this amount up by the shareholder equity.
 The end result which comes back in dividing the total debt by the equity proves to be the percentage of the firm which is leveraged (or more accurately stated— indebted).

 Over time, the acceptable and average amount of debt to equity has varied significantly in the corporate world.
 Today it heavily depends on both the state of the economy, the industry in which the company operates, and the all-around feelings of society concerning credit and debt.
 If all else is equal, any firm with a debt to equity ratio in excess of 40 percent to 50 percent should be more careful about the risk hidden within its balance sheet and books.
 These could lead to a liquidity crisis at some point in the future.